Where did the mars water go?

-(Washington) Mars wasn’t always the arid planet we know today: Billions of years ago, it was home to lakes, rivers, and even oceans.
+Mars wasn’t always the arid planet we know today: billions of years ago, it was home to lakes, rivers, and even oceans.
 But the question of where did all this water go was a mystery.

 Until now, researchers believe it escaped into space.
 But according to a new study, it actually ended up being largely locked in the crust of Mars.

+Also read: Mars: a mysterious cloud 1,800 km long reveals its secrets

+Also read: The persistent rover has crossed its first meters on the surface of Mars

-Warning, this discovery does not mean “some kind of huge reservoir of water” beneath the surface of Mars, warned Eva Schiller, a researcher at the California Institute of Technology and lead author of the study, published Tuesday in the prestigious journal.
-Science.
+Eva Schiller, a researcher at the California Institute of Technology and lead author of the study, published Tuesday in the prestigious journal Science, cautioned that this finding does not imply “some kind of gigantic reservoir of water” under the surface of Mars. .

 “We say that the crust is made up of what we call aqueous minerals, that is, minerals that contain water in their composition,” she told AFP.